Aviuz/ECF/README.md

 [![NuGet](https://img.shields.io/nuget/v/ECF.svg)](https://nuget.org/packages/ECF)

 # Easy Console Framework
-.NET Core library for easy building console application with command line parsing and inversion of control (IoC) powered by [Autofac](https://autofac.org).
+.NET Core library for easy building console application with command line parsing and inversion of control (IoC).

+By default it's using Microsoft.Extensions.DependencyInjection, but can you can use alternatively [Autofac](https://autofac.org) by installing `EasyConsoleFramwork.Autofac` nuget package.
+To use this with custom IoC please refere to [Using custom IoC](#using-custom-IoC)

 It was designed for easy building application with multiple commands and low coupling.